Durham Pistol & Rifle Club |

 DETAILS (for those who want to know much more.

-Please see the Handgun Stage 1 description above for much of what is relevant for this one day class.
-Ammo ammo count for this one day class is 300.
-Also, the major focus of this class is the trainee’s use of a red dot sight while shooting a handgun.
+Please see the Defensive Handgun Level 1 description above for much of what is relevant for this two day class.
+The major focus of this class is the trainee’s use of a red dot sight while shooting a handgun.
 This is different than shooting with iron sights.
 Shooting with a red dot sight, after receiving professional training and appropriate practice, can be very advantageous.
 It has the capability of increasing the speed of acquiring the target and greater accuracy, particularly at a distance.
 Steve will provide valuable insights on the use of red dot sights such as when drawing the handgun from a holster how to present the firearm so you can most quickly acquire/see the red dot sight as you’re coming onto the target.
 He will also address the size of the red dot sight (as different sizes are available) and what is recommended to optimize speed and accuracy.
 There will be many drills in which trainees will draw the handgun from their holster and shoot their red dot sight equipped handgun and Steve’s coaching to enhance the trainee’s performance.
+This class will not focus on malfunction clearances as covered by the Defensive Handgun Level 1 class because the red dot class will focus on shooting with the red dot system.

-FYI, in the May 2018 and again in the May 2019 Defensive Handgun Level 1 course, there were multiple students for whom that was their first formal firearms training.
+FYI, in prior years of Alaska Tactical firearms training at DPRC, there were multiple students for whom that was their first formal firearms training.
 They did just fine and were elated at what they were taught by Steve and which permitted them to enhance their skills.
 If you’re uncertain about taking the level 1 courses due to wondering if “you’re skilled enough”, the proper mindset is to be committed to one’s own skills development rather than have any concern about how your skill level will compare to another more experienced student.
 When I take these courses, I’m never the best shooter and I don’t stress over that.
 The objective is personal improvement as the “competition” is with yourself.
+On the other hand, assume there’s an experienced shooter who thinks a level 1 handgun, carbine, or shotgun course would not benefit them because of their current level of skill and performance.
+My thinking is such a shooter could still benefit from a level 1 course by the coaching they’d receive and by pushing themselves to improve by learning to shoot even faster without sacrificing safety and acceptable accuracy.

 FYI, typically, these courses are taken by 70% to 75% civilians, who are not current military or law enforcement personnel.
 It’s not just a “man’s game” either.
-Women take and enjoy the course.
+Women are increasingly taking and enjoying the courses.

 If you desire a specific waiver of one of the above eligibility criteria so you or a loved one can take the course, please contact Steve McDaniel directly.
-As one example, you may have a loved one you want to take the course with you and the person won’t be 21 years old as of the class start dates.
 Steve will make a decision on an individual case basis on whether the person is eligible.
 Steve’s contact info is at the end of this email.

 When Must I Pay Alaska Tactical The Full Cost For The Course(s), What Are The Acceptable Payment Methods & What Are Other Administrative Things To Know?